Continuous Record Asymptotics for Change-Points Models: Asymptotic Distribution under a Continuous Record

-The difference between \eqref{CR Asym Dist =00003D Bai 97} and \eqref{CR Asym Dist =00003D Bai 97-1} is in the presence of the drift part $-\left(\delta^{0}\right)'\left\langle Z_{\Delta},\,Z_{\Delta}\right\rangle \left(v\right)\delta^{0}$.
+The difference between \eqref{CR Asym Dist =00003D Bai 97} and \eqref{CR Asym Dist =00003D Bai 97-1} is the presence of the drift (or deterministic) part $-\left(\delta^{0}\right)'$ $\left\langle Z_{\Delta},\,Z_{\Delta}\right\rangle \left(v\right)\delta^{0}$.
 Without relating the magnitude of the break to the local variance condition, the order of the stochastic part dominates that of the deterministic part and so the latter vanishes asymptotically.
-Thus, under a generalization of Assumption \ref{Assumption 6 - Small Shifts} the least-squares estimator can achieve a continuous record asymptotic distribution that is similar to the asymptotic distribution derived by \citet{bai:97RES} under discrete-time asymptotics.
-The first term on the right hand side in \eqref{CR Asym Dist =00003D Bai 97-1} is a drift part while the second term is a stochastic part.
-The above distribution shares the same issues as Bai's and so it does not add any particular insight.
-On the other hand, the distribution in \eqref{CR Asym Dist =00003D Bai 97} provides an ever poorer approximation for large breaks since the drift term should dominate (see the discussion in Section \ref{Subsection Infeasible-Density-of} below).
+The distributions in \eqref{CR Asym Dist =00003D Bai 97}-\eqref{CR Asym Dist =00003D Bai 97-1} share the same issues as Bai's and so they do not add any particular insight.
 We therefore move to discuss how to obtain a more useful continuous record asymptotic distribution.